UVicFormulaMotorsport/email-form/README.md

 	-Formula Team

 ###To Do List:
+- ~~Create email form page.~~
-- Create email form page.
+- ~~Create email form controller.~~
-- Create email form controller.
+- Create email form api.
 - Make all the email stuff work nicely.
+- Look into a preview button for the email page.
-- Add form validation.
+- Add form validation for login and email page.
 - Make everything look nice.